 Yesterday I did a consultation with a homeowner in Michigan.
-He’s got a 60 year old house with a boiler and radiant heat system that has become a burden.
+He’s got a 60 year old house with a boiler and radiant heating system that has become a burden.
 The pipes for hydronic distribution system just developed their seventh leak since he’s lived in the house.
 To repair the leak would require tearing up the kitchen, so he’s looking for other solutions.

 One possibility is going with all ductless mini-split heat pumps, and one HVAC contractor proposed 7 indoor units for his 2,100 square foot, 4 bedroom, house.
 That’s one ductless unit for each bedroom plus three for the downstairs.
 The mini-splits might be sized appropriately, but it would only be by accident.
 The contractor didn’t do or even propose doing a load calculation.